yume0105/AttractingContributors/README.md

 # Please indicate what you ate last night

-# List of the foods you had yesterday evening:
+# List of the foods you had yesterday evening

 -